Lojban: Syntax and semantics

 Such flexibility has to do with the language's intended capability to translate as many expressions of natural languages as possible, based on a unique positional case system.
 The meaning of the sentence mi prami do is determined by prami realizing, with its own predefined place structure, a specific semantic relation between mi and do; when the positional relation between mi and do changes, the meaning of the sentence changes too.
 As shown above, Lojban has particular devices to preserve such semantic structure of words while altering their order.

 As befits a logical language, there is a large assortment of logical connectives.
 Such conjunction words take different forms depending on what they connect, another reason why the (standard) Lojbanic expressions are typically precise and clear.

 Multiple predicate words may be linked up together so as to narrow the semantic scope of the phrase.
 In sutra dansu "to quickly dance", the modifying word sutra narrows the sense of the modified word dansu to form a more specific concept (in which case the modifier may resemble English adverbs or adjectives).

-One could go still further, adding a quite extreme example of its syntactic flexibility.

-Lojban can easily imitate even one-word sentences from polysynthetic languages, for example: